serjaum/wkops/README.md

 ## Troubleshooting

-  * I change the version in wkops but the version does not change.
+  * I change the version in wkops but the kops version does not change.

     There is probably a conflict in your $path, remove all other versions of kops in the other folders like /usr/local/bin etc.

 ## Contributing